We are a team of highly qualified, passionate and hands-on engineers, business developers and managers

 You can tell by the hat that Sanne is a true entrepreneur: “If you want to get ahead, get a hat!”
 And so he did.
 But he will always take it off to the people he admires: his brother and co-founder, his team, his partners, his shareholders.
 Such a gentleman.Get in touch via

 Mirik cofounded SimGas in 2009.
 He is a systems engineer in policy analysis and management.
 Mirik is a serial entrepreneur, having established Holland Turnaround, John’s Phone and other companies in the Netherlands, and has previously worked at Boston Consulting Group and Stork NV.
 As CEO of SimGas East Africa, he manages a growing team of 100 employees, including admin, sales, production, and installation crew in Tanzania, Kenya and Rwanda.
-Mirik lives with his family in Tanzania since 2011.
+Mirik lived for many years with his family in Tanzania.

 What’s up with the flags?